A Frequency Dictionary of Contemporary American English

-A Frequency Dictionary of Contemporary American English: word sketches, collocates, and thematic lists is an invaluable tool for all learners of American English, providing a list of the 5,000 most frequently used words in the language.
+A Frequency Dictionary of Contemporary American English is an invaluable tool for all learners of American English, providing a list of the 5,000 most frequently used words in the language.

-All entries in the rank frequency list feature the top 20–30 collocates (nearby words) for that word, which provide valuable insight into the meaning and usage.
-Alphabetical and part of speech indexes are provided for ease of use.
-The dictionary also contains 31 thematically organized and frequency-ranked lists of words on a variety of topics, such as family, sports, and food.
-New words in the language, differences between American and British English, and grammar topics such as the most frequent phrasal verbs are also covered.
+All entries in the rank frequency list also feature the top 20-30 collocates (nearby words) for that word, which provide valuable insight into the meaning and usage.
+Alphabetical and part-of speech indexes are provided for ease of use.
+The dictionary also contains 31 thematically organised and frequency-ranked lists of words on a variety of topics, such as family, sports, and food.
+New words in the language, differences between American and British English, and grammar topics like the most frequent phrasal verbs are also covered.

 A Frequency Dictionary of Contemporary American English is an engaging and efficient resource enabling students of all levels to get the most out of their study of vocabulary.
 It is also a rich resource for language teaching , research, curriculum design, and materials development.

 A CD version is available to purchase separately.
 Designed for use by corpus and computational linguists it provides the full text in a format that researchers can process and turn into suitable lists for their own research work.